Sunday, January 26, 2025

 THE CASE OF THE DUBIOUS DOLLARS

-What would be the logical response of the government when it was put in the position of selling coins for a $1 apiece which nobody had wanted for decades until they suddenly contained more than a dollar's worth of silver?
+What would be the logical response of the government when it was put in the position of selling coins for $1 apiece which nobody had wanted for decades until they suddenly contained more than a dollar's worth of silver?
 Why, of course, simply make more silver dollars for people to hoard.
-In August of 1964, Congress passed a bill which was signed by President Lyndon Johnson authorizing the minting of 45 million more silver dollars.
+In August of 1964, Congress passed a bill which was signed by President Lyndon Johnson authorizing the minting of 45 million additional silver dollars.
 While there was considerable opposition to this bill, Congressmen from silver-producing states in the West were able to push it through.
-President Johnson ordered immediate production of the coins, and the Denver mint started churning out silver dollars based on the same design (i.e. the "Peace dollar") as the ones produced from 1921 through 1935.
-Eventually, the silver dollar naysayers convinced the President that the government using up enough silver to mint 45 million dollar coins would only drive up the price of the metal and result in even more intensive hoarding by the public of the silver dimes, quarters and half-dollars which were normally employed in everyday commerce.
+President Johnson ordered production of the coins, and the Denver mint in 1965 started churning out silver dollars (albeit dated "1964") based on the same design (i.e. the "Peace Dollar") as the ones produced from 1921 through 1935.
+Eventually, the silver dollar naysayers convinced the President that the government using up enough silver to mint 45 million dollar coins would only drive up the price of the metal even faster and result in even more intensive hoarding by the public of the silver dimes, quarters, and half-dollars which were normally employed in everyday commerce.
 Johnson ordered the production of the dollars halted after only a total (including thirty trial pieces) of 316,106 of the cartwheels were minted.

 Well, if there is a surviving 1964 dollar, why has it not surfaced?
 The answer is clear.
 In 1933, a handful of twenty-dollar gold pieces of that same year were released into circulation after President Roosevelt had taken the country off of the gold standard and made the private ownership of gold illegal (with a few minor exceptions).
-The Secret Service aggressively pursued and seized, without compensation (except for one bizarre and unusual situation which may be addressed in a later Factoid), any and all 1933 twenty-dollar gold pieces whenever they appeared.
+The Secret Service aggressively pursued and seized, without compensation (except for one bizarre and unusual situation which may be addressed in a later Factoid), any and all 1933 twenty-dollar gold pieces, whenever they appeared, on the basis that the coins were stolen from the government.
 It is fairly obvious that any 1964 silver dollar which ever sees the light of day would suffer the same fate.

-If a genuine 1964 silver dollar did emerge, and if it could be legally sold, it would command millions of dollars.
-In fact, David Hall, president of Collectors Universe and co-founder of Professional Coin Grading Service, will pay $10,000 to any person holding one just for the privilege of examining it.
-If it were lawful to own one, a genuine 1964 cartwheel might be the most valuable coin in existence (except maybe for this one).
+If a genuine* 1964 silver dollar did emerge, and if it could be legally sold, it would command millions of dollars.
+In fact, David Hall, president of Collectors Universe and co-founder of Professional Coin Grading Service, offered to pay $10,000 to any person holding one just for the privilege of examining it.
+If it were lawful to own one, a real 1964 cartwheel might be the most valuable coin in existence (except maybe for this one).

 By Wehwalt (Own work) [Public domain, CC BY-SA 3.0